 At this time, more than ever, staying active has an important part to play in making sure women stay physically and mentally healthy during their pregnancy.

-However, with exercise now centred on the home, we’ve identified a need to provide specific resources to cater for pregnant ladies to allow them to #StayInWorkOut and get all the benefits of exercise, even in these unusual times.
+However, with some pregnant women preferring to stay home, we’ve identified a need to provide specific resources to cater for them to allow them to #StayInWorkOut and get all the benefits of exercise, even in these unusual times.

 We’ve teamed up with Improving Me – Cheshire and Merseyside Women’s and Children’s Services Partnership, Cheshire and Merseyside Maternity Voices Partnership and Active Cheshire to commission free-to-access at-home pregnancy exercise videos by the fantastic Juanita Steel.